-Fifty per cent Aboriginal Hiring Policy
+Fifty per cent Aboriginal Hiring Strategy

 "In view of its unique mandate and its special relationship with First Nations, the Department of Indian Affairs and Northern Development has a long term objective of having a majority of DIAND employees with Aboriginal ancestry.
 The Department will make every reasonable effort to reach an objective of a 50 per cent hiring share for Aboriginal peoples until the department meets its objective.
 The Department undertakes to make every effort to ensure that Aboriginals are equitably represented across all occupational groups and levels in the department, including management positions."

 In December 2016, INAC has adopted a new Indigenous Recruitment and Retention Framework which focusses on three major themes: measures to promote Indigenous hiring, increasing outreach activities and measures to retain Indigenous employees.

 The Framework aims to support departmental priorities, including: